 Izzy and Orville were relentless innovators, who were willing to try new things.
 In 1963, they pushed the envelope again when Hunter opened for summer skiing on plastic chips.
 Summer skiing lasted only a few years.
 During the winter of 1963-64, Hunter Mountain opened for night skiing for the first time which continued until 1972.
 Hunter gained huge national exposure in January 1964, when Kitty Falger, a Hunter Mountain ski instructor, appeared on the Tonight Show to teach Johnny Carson how to ski.

 In the summer of 1964, construction of the present-day base lodge began.
 It featured a 300-seat dining room, an indoor swimming pool, sauna, health club, and massage rooms.
 The “D” Lift opened in December 1967, the first triple chair at Hunter Mountain.
 That winter, Hunter became the first area in the world with top-to-bottom snowmaking with the completion of water lines to the summit.
-In addition the “East Side” was developed including East Side Drive, The Milky Way and the steepest run on the mountain, K27, at 34 degrees.
+In addition the “East Side” was developed including East Side Drive, The Milky Way and the steepest run on the mountain, K27, which averages 34 degrees over it’s full length.

 By the mid-1960s business increased dramatically.
 The brothers reinvested profits to grow the business.
 New trails were cut, including the opening of the Belt Parkway and more snowmaking was installed.